The Dishman Family of Virginia

 Other Life Events

-Will19 Nov 1727John Baker made a will on 19 Nov 1727 in Westmoreland County, Virginia, United States.
+Will19 Nov 1727John Baker made a will on 19 Nov 1727 in Westmoreland County, Virginia.
 Sarah Baker, Ann Baker, and Butler Baker were named as heirs.3

 Other Information